venkateshness/Internship_HBN/README.md

-# This project has been started as a part-time project during the 3rd semester of my masters program and has been continued as part of the final-year internship
+# This project has been carried out as part of the final-year internship of the MSc program

 # Commonalities:
   * Dataset: